Culture of Italy: Cuisine and meal structure

-Italian cuisine is a Mediterranean cuisine consisting of the ingredients, recipes and cooking techniques developed across the Italian Peninsula since antiquity, and later spread around the world together with waves of Italian diaspora.
-Italian cuisine includes deeply rooted traditions common to the whole country, as well as all the regional gastronomies, different from each other, especially between the north, the centre and the south of Italy, which are in continuous exchange.
+Italian cuisine is a Mediterranean cuisine consisting of the ingredients, recipes, and cooking techniques developed in Italy since Roman times, and later spread around the world together with waves of Italian diaspora.
+Italian cuisine includes deeply rooted traditions common to the whole country, as well as all the regional gastronomies, different from each other, especially between the north, the centre, and the south of Italy, which are in continuous exchange.
 Many dishes that were once regional have proliferated with variations throughout the country.
-Italian cuisine offers an abundance of taste, and has influenced several other cuisines around the world, chiefly that of the United States.
+The cuisine has influenced several other cuisines around the world, chiefly that of the United States in the form of Italian-American cuisine.

-One of the main characteristics of Italian cuisine is its simplicity, with many dishes made up of few ingredients, and therefore Italian cooks often rely on the quality of the ingredients, rather than the complexity of preparation.
+One of the main characteristics of Italian cuisine is its simplicity, with many dishes made up of few ingredients, and therefore Italian cooks rely on the quality of the ingredients, rather than the complexity of preparation.
 The most popular dishes and recipes, over the centuries, have often been created by ordinary people more so than by chefs, which is why many Italian recipes are suitable for home and daily cooking, respecting regional specificities, privileging only raw materials and ingredients from the region of origin of the dish and preserving its seasonality.

 Italian cuisine has developed through centuries of social and political changes, it has its roots in ancient Rome.
-Artichokes, peas, lettuce, parsley, melons, and apples, as well as wine and cheese, many kinds of meat, and grains were all enjoyed by ancient Romans.
+Artichokes, peas, lettuce, parsley, melons, and apples, as well as wine and cheese, many types of meat, and grains were all enjoyed by ancient Romans.
 For feasts Roman cooks used many spices, developed recipes for cheesecake and omelets, and roasted all types of meat.
 From this noble beginning a sophisticated and flavorful cuisine has emerged.
-Significant changes occurred with the discovery of the New World and the introduction of potatoes, tomatoes, bell peppers and maize, now central to the cuisine but not introduced in quantity until the 18th century.
+Significant changes occurred with the discovery of the New World and the introduction of potatoes, tomatoes, bell peppers, and maize, now central to the cuisine but not introduced in quantity until the 18th century.

 Italian cuisine, like other facets of the culture, speaks with highly inflected regional accents.
 There are certain self-consciously national constants: spaghetti with tomato sauce and pizza are highly common, but this nationalisation of culinary identity didn't start to take hold until after the Second World War, when southern immigrants flooded to the north in search of work, and even those classics vary from place to place; small enclaves still hold fast to their unique local forms of pasta and particular preparations.
-Classics such as Pasta e fagioli, while found everywhere, are prepared differently according to local traditions.
+Classics such as pasta e fagioli, while found everywhere, are prepared differently according to local traditions.
 Gastronomic explorations of Italy are best undertaken by knowing the local traditions and eating the local foods.